 Some Key Reliefs!

 The Finance budget has brought some relief such as enhanced deductions, increased tax rebate or no tax up to an income of Rs.
-500,000 or where two houses can be claimed as self-occupied property etc are being given to provide some tax relief to the taxpayers.
+500,000 or where two houses can be claimed as self-occupied property etc are being given to providing some tax relief to the taxpayers.

 From the ease of tax administration, e-filing has become mandatory for all taxpayers with some exceptions.
 Until last year, individuals having income up to 5 lakhs were exempt from online filing.
 No more paper filing is allowed except for super senior citizens.